 Unfortunately, Clint Eastwood never made a movie called, The Good, The Great and The Awesome.
 There’s quite enough negativity in the real world without my highlighting the bad and ugly points about something we all love.
-I’ll keep the potential bitchiness at bay and make it as informative as possible.
 The good points are the ones that will make kettlebells continue to grow in popularity.
 The bad points are the limitations and restrictions that give kettlebell training a bad rep and/or prevent accelerated growth.
 The ugly points are the cringe-worthy and very common sights I see across the galaxy.

 We’re born in the fetal position.
 We spend most of our lives battling the fetal position and we eventually die in it (probably).
 The glutes and lats are the two largest muscles in the body for good reason—they bring us out of the fetal position.
 The more we can avoid the fetal position, the further we are away from our grave.
 A well-executed Hardstyle swing trains both the glutes and lats very well.